lightsats/lightsats/app/README.md

 1. Run yarn install both in this directory and the parent directory
 2. Run `yarn docker:start`

+If you experience any issues with posgres, make sure you do not already have a postgres service running locally outside of docker.

 3. Add .env.local (see .env.example)
 4. yarn db:migrate:local